 As part of a long-term effort to reduce basement backups and sewer overflows, MSD Project Clear is constructing a project to rebuild a pump station and improve wastewater service for customers in St. Louis County south of Smizer Mill Road and west of Hawkins Road.

 This project is estimated to begin construction in Fall of 2022.

 About the Project

 MSD Project Clear is investing approximately $868,000 to improve the wastewater service in the St. Louis County.
 The goal of this project is to rebuild a pump station, which has reached the end of its useful life, and increase the capacity of the wastewater sewer system in this area.
 This will result in more reliable sewer service and reduce the likelihood of basement backups for customers in this area.

-- Construction is estimated to begin in June 2022.
+- Construction is estimated to begin in Fall 2022.

 - MSD Project Clear will rebuild the existing Fenton Creek Pump Station, which has reached the end of its useful life.

 - MSD Project Clear will construct approximately 700 feet of 4” wastewater forcemain pipe